pbosetti/flotr/README.markdown

     plot << sin << cos
     plot.show

-At the moment, the Flotr::Plot.plot method automatically opens the plot within a browser window under OS X and Windows.
+At the moment, the `Flotr::Plot.show` method automatically opens the plot within a browser window under OS X and Windows.
 On other platforms (Linux) you have to open the generated file by hands.

 The default template (since v1.3) allows zooming the plot.
 Reload the page to reset to full view.

 Templates
 =========
 Flotr uses templates for formatting the plots.
 Currently there are the following templates available:

-1. interacting: a simple layout that shows point coordinates on mouse hover
+1. `interacting`: a simple layout that shows point coordinates on mouse hover
-2. zooming: a smaller overview is added on the right side of the main plot, allowing zooming of different plot areas
+2. `zooming`: a smaller overview is added on the right side of the main plot, allowing zooming of different plot areas

 The current template can be selected as follows (amongst those installed by default):